 Students who want to change their majors must obtain the appropriate form at the registrar's office.
 The completed and approved form must be received by the registrar's office before the change will become effective.

-When students change major from an associate's degree program to a bachelor's degree program, the courses he or she has completed to the date of the change or, should it occur later, to the date of satisfying all the associate's degree requirements, will be deemed as part of their bachelor's degree program.
+When students change major from an associate's degree program to a bachelor's degree program, the courses he or she has completed will be deemed as part of their bachelor's degree program.